mseminatore/ann/README.md

 * **save_test** - demonstrates loading and testing a pre-trained model file
 * **mnist** - model for the MNIST datasets (digit or fashion)

-> Note that digit5x7 is not able to learn XOR.
+> Note that logic is not able to learn XOR.
 That is because XOR is not
 > a linearly separable function and therefore it cannot be learned using
 > a linear regression model.
 For XOR, a model with a hidden layer is required.